vishal-chothe-patil/spring-boot-examples/library-management-system/README.md

 ---

 ## **Contributing** 💡

-We welcome contributions to the **spring-core-examples**!
+We welcome contributions to you!
 Here's how you can contribute:

 1. Fork the repository and create a new branch for your feature or bug fix.
 2. Implement your changes and commit them with clear messages.